ED: Scroll/Skim/or Skip (S/S/S)…

 “Aghh, college boy,” he bit hard on the stem of his unlit pipe.
 “Think you know so much…”

-“Believe me, it’s our only hope,” I urged, looking him in the eyes, which were now heavy behind taped-frame glasses.
+“Believe me, it’s our only hope,” I looked him in the eyes, which were now heavy behind taped-frame glasses.
 “You just have to sign the papers…”

 “I’ll do it, son, but it ain’t my doin’ no blessed how…”